-- Tapawera water pipeline renewals.

-- Tapawera wastewater flushing tank renewals.

-- Totara Street stormwater improvements.
+- Seal extension to Garden Valley Road (to Wangapeka Plain Road). - Tapawera water pipeline renewals. - Tapawera wastewater flushing tank renewals. - Totara Street stormwater improvements.

-- Funding for parks and reserves walkways continuing through the next 10 years. - Ongoing management, maintenance, planting and development of existing reserves and facilities.
+- Funding for parks and reserves walkways continuing through the next 10 years. - Ongoing management, maintenance, planting and development of existing reserves and facilities. - Purchase and development of new reserves and facilities to meet the needs of the District's growing population.